geraldombuthia/geraldombuthia/README.md

 </div>
 :man_technologist: About Me :

-- I am a Software Engineer from Kenya with a background in Electrical and Electronics Engineering (Telecommunication option)
+- I am a Software Engineer from Kenya with a background in Electrical and Electronics Engineering (Telecommunications)

-- :telescope: I’m working as an Embedded Software Engineer at Omarichet.Space.
+- :telescope: I’m work as a Firmware Engineer at Novek.

 - :seedling: Exploring Embedded Systems and IoT.

-- :zap: In my free time, I study software engineering.
+- :zap: In my free time, I study Systems engineering.

 - :mailbox: How to reach me: